tox-dev/tox/docs/user_guide.rst

 -------------
 ``tox`` allows running environments in parallel mode via the ``parallel`` sub-command:

-- After the packaging phase completes tox will run in parallel processes tox environments (multi-thread based).
+- After the packaging phase completes tox will run the tox environments in parallel processes (multi-thread based).
-- ``--parallel``  flags takes an argument specifying the degree of parallelization, defaulting to ``auto``:
+- the ``--parallel``  flag takes an argument specifying the degree of parallelization, defaulting to ``auto``:

   - ``all`` to run all invoked environments in parallel,
   - ``auto`` to limit it to CPU count,
   - or pass an integer to set that limit.
-- Parallel mode displays a progress spinner while running tox environments in parallel, and reports outcome of these as soon as completed with a human readable duration timing attached.
+- Parallel mode displays a progress spinner while running tox environments in parallel, and reports outcome of these as soon as they have been completed with a human readable duration timing attached.
 This spinner can be disabled via the ``--parallel-no-spinner`` flag.
 - Parallel mode by default shows output only of failed environments and ones marked as :ref:`parallel_show_output` ``=True``.
-- There's now a concept of dependency between environments (specified via :ref:`depends`), tox will re-order the environment list to be run to satisfy these dependencies (in sequential run too).
-Furthermore, in parallel mode, will only schedule a tox environment to run once all of its dependencies finished (independent of their outcome).
+- There's now a concept of dependency between environments (specified via :ref:`depends`), tox will re-order the environment list to be run to satisfy these dependencies, also for sequential runs.
+Furthermore, in parallel mode, tox will only schedule a tox environment to run once all of its dependencies have finished (independent of their outcome).

   .. warning::